New diabetes guidelines imminent, Jardiance sales may surge

 Evans predicted that doctors would now favor Jardiance for new patients over other similar drugs called SGLT-2 inhibitors, including Johnson & Johnson's Invokana and AstraZeneca's Farxiga, until they complete their own heart-protection studies in the next two years.

-The American Diabetes Association is expected to issue its guidelines next Thursday, including use of Jardiance and similar medicines, association spokeswoman Michelle Kirkwood said.
+The American Diabetes Association is expected to issue its annual guidelines next Thursday, association spokeswoman Michelle Kirkwood said.

 The endocrinologists' association in January will issue its updated guidelines mentioning Jardiance's cardiovascular effect, said Dr. Alan Garber, a professor of medicine at Baylor College of Medicine and a past president of the group.